-How the Postal Service ended up with a Vegas version of Statue of Liberty on its Forever stamp
+Statue of Liberty stamp mix-up leads to $3.5M payout

 When the US Postal Service rolled out its Forever stamps in 2010 featuring a close-up of the Statue of Liberty, it wasn't actually of the iconic symbol of freedom.

 Instead, it was the face of the more diminutive replica that stands on the Las Vegas Strip and occasionally gets dolled up in sports jerseys to celebrate events in Sin City.
 As if the mix-up wasn't embarrassing enough, it's also going to cost the Postal Service.

 On Friday, a federal judge ruled that the Postal Service should pay $3.5 million to Robert Davidson, the sculptor of the Las Vegas replica.